 This case should serve as a reminder that Social Security fraud is a crime punishable by prison time, as well as the liquidation or seizure of assets.
 This type of alleged fraud hurts disabled people who receive SSDI benefits legitimately by causing the public to believe that people receiving benefits are scam artists.

 We will continue to blog about this story, as updates are available.
-If you have questions about an application for disability benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation.
+If you have questions about an application for disability benefits, do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.

 Troutman & Troutman, P.C. – Tulsa Social Security disability lawyers